 7) Document all requirements and decisions

-In the simplest form, this means record the decisions made and any deviations taken in a useable and useful manner.
+In the simplest form, this means record the decisions made and any deviations taken in a usable and useful manner.
 This does not mean meeting minutes; it means a useful repository of information needed by the users of the data to properly exploit the data.
 Anyone using the data should have access to the decisions that affect how they use and/or report on the data.
 Ensure links among common business attributes that appear in multiple applications.
 The differences in the package definitions of these common attributes should also be documented.

 8) Define the architecture before purchasing and configuring the packages